acrtz/armandreitz.com/_posts/2018-07-14-beginner-graphql.md

 To see GraphQL in action you don’t actually need a database.
 You could just have it return static data, but that takes some of the fun out of it.
 So first we will set up a database.
 If you are not familiar with postgres and don’t want to go through the process of installing and learning to use it you could use whatever db you want, and just switch out the relevant sections of code.

-If you want to jump straight to the code then the repository can be found [here](https://github.com/acrtz/GraphQL_backend).
+If you want to jump straight to the code then the repository can be found at [github repo](https://github.com/acrtz/GraphQL_backend).

 ## Getting the database ready
-You can go [here](https://www.postgresql.org/) to learn more about postgres.
+You can go to the [Postgres website](https://www.postgresql.org/) to learn more about postgres.
 If you are going to download it, I recommend using [homebrew](https://wiki.postgresql.org/wiki/Homebrew) if you are on a mac.

 The db schema we will use is fairly simple.
 There will only be two tables, organization and person.
 A person can be employed by a company in which case the organization’s id is stored as organization_id in that persons row.
-This is a one to many relationship, with one person only be able to be associated with one organization and an organization being able to be associated with many people.
+This is a one to many relationship, with one person only being able to be associated with one organization and an organization being able to be associated with many people.

 ![database relation](https://armandreitzdotcom-images.s3-us-west-2.amazonaws.com/2018-07-14-basic-graphql-backend-image-1.png)